Kartik-Br/PatternAnalysis-2025/Recognition/48831019-Improved3DUnet-MRI-dataset/README.md

 ## Introduction

 U-Net is a convolutional neural network architecture designed for image segmentation.
-It follows an encoder–decoder structure, where the encoder progressively down-samples the input to extract semantic features, and the decoder reconstructs the segmentation map from these compressed representations [@geeksforgeeks_unet].
+It follows an encoder–decoder structure, where the encoder progressively down-samples the input to extract semantic features, and the decoder reconstructs the segmentation map from these compressed representations [1].
 Skip connections link corresponding encoder and decoder stages, transferring high-resolution contextual information that improves localization and boundary accuracy.

 ![Standard U-Net architecture.](readme-images/u-net-architecture.png)

 The 3D U-Net extends this framework to volumetric data.
-It replaces 2D convolutions and pooling operations with their 3D counterparts, allowing the network to capture spatial relationships across depth, height, and width [@xiao2020lung].
+It replaces 2D convolutions and pooling operations with their 3D counterparts, allowing the network to capture spatial relationships across depth, height, and width [2].

-The *Improved 3D U-Net* enhances this baseline with several architectural modifications, including pre-activation residual blocks, instance normalization, dropout, and deep supervision.
+The Improved 3D U-Net enhances this baseline with several architectural modifications, including pre-activation residual blocks, instance normalization, dropout, and deep supervision.
 These components improve gradient flow, training stability, convergence speed, and generalization performance.

 ---

 ## Problem

-3D image segmentation is useful for medical imaging, specifically 3D MRI scans [@attention_unet_sensors2023].
-The model described below was made to segment the Prostate 3D MRI dataset, used for the HipMRI Study on Prostate Cancer.
+3D image segmentation is useful for medical imaging, specifically 3D MRI scans [3]. the model described below was made to segment the Prostate 3D MRI dataset, used for the HipMRI Study on Prostate Cancer.

 ---

 ## Model

-Both the encoder and decoder employ a **Pre-activation Residual Block**, designed to enable stable training and efficient feature reuse.
-Each block applies Instance Normalization and a ReLU activation before a \(3\times3\times3\) convolution.
+Both the encoder and decoder employ a Pre-activation Residual Block, designed to enable stable training and efficient feature reuse.
+Each block applies Instance Normalization and a ReLU activation before a 3 × 3 × 3 convolution.
 A dropout layer is inserted between the two convolutions to mitigate overfitting.
-The input is then added to the output through a residual connection; if the channel dimensions differ, a convolution \(1\times1\times1\) aligns them before summation.
+The input is then added to the output through a residual connection; if the channel dimensions differ, a convolution 1 × 1 × 1 aligns them before summation.

 ### Encoder